First of all, I would really like to thank Igor for participating and sharing his wonderful professional experience with our readers.

 So I ditched that and I created yet another site, but this time from scratch.
 There were a lot of things that were unclear at the beginning, but somehow I managed to get my site up and running, with 0 lines copied from any resource.
 I was so proud of myself at the time, so much that even now I like making all things (in coding) vanilla.
 And vanilla is my favorite ice-cream flavor.

 And yeah, actually I won an award for that vanilla mobile site.
-Here’s a reference, the site’s name was SkyWap, it was pretty popular. 😥 What is important here is that you should NEVER give up on your dreams and goals.
+What is important here is that you should NEVER give up on your dreams and goals.
 I am not going to lie, it may not be easy at the start, but as you grow as a developer, things will get a lot easier.”

 4. Share some valuable resources that helped you in your coding journey?

-But things have changed now, it’s a lot easier to learn coding, there are many great Udemy courses online which offer excellent knowledge so that you can begin your developer journey in no time.”
+But things have changed now, it’s a lot easier to learn to code, there are many great Udemy courses online which offer excellent knowledge so that you can begin your developer journey in no time.”